 Councillor Jeff Knoll has served as Oakville’s Ward 5 Regional and Town Councillor since being first elected in 2000.
-He was re-elected in subsequent elections in 2002, 2006, 2010, 2014 and 2018.
+He was re-elected in subsequent elections in 2002, 2006, 2010, 2014, 2018 and 2022.
 A local entrepreneur and employer, he is also the founder and Chief Executive Officer of Film.Ca Cinemas in Oakville.

 As Town and Regional Councillor, he has served on almost every committee and board of the town and region on behalf of the residents of Ward 5.
-He is currently a member of the Halton Police Services Board, President of the Halton Community Housing Corporation and is Chair of the Oakville Public Library.
-Knoll is also a member of the Oakville Administrative Services Committee and the Halton Health and Social Services Committee.
+He is currently Chair of the Halton Police Services Board and Chair of the Oakville Public Library.
+Councillor Knoll is also a member of the Oakville Administrative Services Committee and the Halton Health and Social Services Committee.

-In addition to his current committee and board experience, he has also served on the boards of the Halton Health Care Services Corporation, the Halton Children’s Aid Society, the Oakville & Milton Humane Society and as the Halton representative on the Community Environment and Noise Advisory Committee at the GTAA (Toronto Pearson Airport).
+In addition to his current committee and board experience, he has also served on the boards of the Halton Health Care Services Corporation, the Halton Children’s Aid Society, the Oakville & Milton Humane Society, the Halton Community Housing Corporation and as the Halton representative on the Community Environment and Noise Advisory Committee at the GTAA (Toronto Pearson Airport).

-Jeff’s life-long interests in the film industry stem from a part-time job at a local movie theatre he had as a young teen in Windsor, where he grew up.
+Councillor Knoll’s life-long interests in the film industry stem from a part-time job at a local movie theatre he had as a young teen in Windsor, where he grew up.
 He went on to study Political Science and Communications (film and television) at the University of Windsor.
 He holds memberships in the Canadian Media Producers Association and is a voting member of the Academy of Canadian Cinema and Television.

 In 2022 Councillor Knoll was the recipient of Queen Elizabeth II’s Platinum Jubilee Award and in 2021 received the Paul Harris Fellowship, as well as the Oakville Award for Business Excellence.